bigcommerce/ai-app-foundation/README.md

 add the variable in the `serverSchema` object in `lib/env.server.ts`; when you add a new client environment variable to your `.env` or `.env.local` file, add the variable in the `clientSchema` object in `lib/env.client.ts`.

-### Prisma Studio

-As long as you have a valid `DATABASE_URL` in your `.env` file, you can run `npx prisma studio` in your terminal to open up [Prisma Studio](https://www.prisma.io/studio), a graphical web interface to interact with and explore your app's data.

 ## Contributing